-What are the Symptoms?
+What Are the Symptoms?

 Symptoms usually begin within a few hours of arriving at a new elevation.
-Some people compare the symptoms to those of a hangover.
+Some people compare the symptoms to those of the flu.
 Headaches, fatigue, and nausea are all common when experiencing altitude sickness in Colorado.

-Most people get altitude sickness while skiing or hiking.
-However, when staying in a mountain town like Winter Park that has an elevation of more than 8,000 feet, you may get sick just walking around the area.
 Trouble sleeping is often associated with altitude sickness as well if you’re sleeping at a high elevation.

+Most people experience altitude sickness with outdoor activities like skiing or hiking.
+However, when you’re staying in a mountain town like Winter Park that has an elevation of more than 8,000 feet, you may experience symptoms walking around the area.

-How do I prevent Altitude Sickness?
+How Do I Prevent Altitude Sickness?

-There are several prevention measures you can take if you’re nervous about altitude sickness in Colorado.
+There are several preventative measures you can take if you’re nervous about altitude sickness in Colorado.
 If you’re flying into the Denver airport, it could be helpful to spend a night in the city.
 Taking a day to acclimate to Denver’s elevation, which is still well above sea level, could help your body cope at higher altitudes.

 If you’re heading straight to Winter Park or live near Denver, there are other steps you can take.
-Your body usually adjusts to a new altitude within 24-36 hours, so avoid any strenuous activity on your first day or two.
+Your body usually adjusts to a new altitude within 24-36 hours, so avoid any strenuous activity the first day or two.
 Even very active people are susceptible to altitude sickness, especially during physical activity.

 Don’t let altitude sickness in Colorado prevent you from experiencing all the magic of Winter Park!
 With beautiful scenery year-round, an abundance of outdoor activities, and a charming downtown area, Winter Park is the perfect mountain town.